grifart/enum/README.md

 This approach is very useful when one wants to implement anything state-machine related (see tests for more examples, they are simple and easy to read).

 More use cases:
-- order state (new, in progress, delivering, delivered) and relations between them
+- order state: [show example](tests/Example/OrderState) - shows 5 styles of implementing this
 - day of week
 - tracking life-cycle